lvpython/robotito/README.md

 * annoying administrators

 Robo-TiTO allows you circumvent these problems and execute commands remotelly on your server.

+## Improvement
+  ping-pong with xmpp server, network broken will quit instance. god will re-up it. make it compactible with ruby 1.9+

 ## Description
 This is a light-weight bot connecting through XMPP (eg.: GTalk) that allows you run shell command remotely.
 Robo-TiTO will not open a port to be accessed, instead of that, it will connect to a jabber service.